awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 **Value**
 The value for the header that you specified in the **Custom Header** field\.

-For more information, see [Adding Custom Headers to Origin Requests](add-origin-custom-headers.md)\.
+For more information, see [Adding custom headers to origin requests](add-origin-custom-headers.md)\.

 For the current maximum number of custom headers that you can forward to the origin, the maximum length of a custom header name and value, and the maximum total length of all header names and values, see [Quotas](cloudfront-limits.md)\.